jouhui/property-friends/README.md

 ### Assumptions

 - The Client is happy with the results of the current model, so further hyperparameter tuning or model selection is not currently covered in this pipeline.
+- For simplicity, Cloud solutions are not currently implemented.
+However, the trained model is stored locally and in a GCS bucket.
+With the containerized pipeline, it is easy to deploy it in Cloud solutions.

 Suggestions for improvement are [here](#suggestions-for-improvement).